 - Open - 100W maximum CW/SSB (by convention, select "Low" power in your contest logger)

 - QRP - 5W CW/10W SSB maximum (ensure "QRP" is selected in your contest logger)

 RS(T) report plus a three digit serial number starting at 001 for the first contact and incrementing by one for each subsequent contact.

 |CW - Two points per contact|

-This contest is fully supported by N1MM Logger and VKCL Log.
-In addition some operators have used and generated cabrillo logs using TR4W or Xlog software.
+This contest is fully supported by N1MM Logger and VKCL version 4.11.2 or later.
+Both programs are free and produce cabrillo format logs.
+Operators have also used TR4W or Xlog.

 These are required for all non-cabrillo format logs.
 A sample summary sheet is available in PDF format to the right.
 These must be completed and attached or accompany all non-cabrillo format logs.

 Paper logs (if any!) are to be posted to NZART Contest Manager, 38A Sneyd Street Kaiapoi 7630.

 Logs must arrive no later than 31 July.